Glittersdisc/Glittersdisc/README.md

  other names you can call me ?

-. glitter , booz , clay , Karl , frown , toby of ... puppet (maybe a trauma thing..)
+. glitter , booz , clay , Karl , frown , toby or ... puppet (maybe a trauma thing..)

 ---